AIS-22/UNI-AIS-MediaDataFormats/README.md

 ### JPEG XR

 Software and description gets provided by the [JPEG org](https://jpeg.org/jpegxr/index.html).
+Since this just supports the quantisation for parameter -q **JxrEncApp** of **jxrlib** needs to be installed and used (-q range [0-1]).
+If it´s not possible to achieve it with quality parameter the quantisation range will be used in our algorithm.
+The plot below shows, that jxr stops at a low c-rate, this is of not using the quantisation here.
+Tests showed, that high quantisation parameter (is inverterd 255 means low quantisation 1 lossless) lead to grey images.
+Can be shown in paper!

 ### BPG